Southeast Asia·Philippines·Updated May 3, 2026

 Which areas of El Nido should tourists be most careful in?

 Documented scam activity in El Nido is concentrated in high-traffic tourist zones.
-Based on reported incidents: Online via Facebook Marketplace, Instagram DMs, and third-party booking sites with no physical El Nido address listed (Fake Online Booking Agent); At the main pier area and tour operator booths along Calle Hama in El Nido town proper (Tour Add-On Price Inflation); The two ATMs on Calle Hama in El Nido town center, and inside the Palawan Pawnshop near the main bus terminal area (ATM Scarcity Cash Exploitation).
+Based on reported incidents: Online via Facebook Marketplace, Instagram DMs, and third-party booking sites with no physical El Nido address listed (Fake Online Booking Agent); Fraudulent accounts targeting travelers before they arrive in El Nido; some fake offices set up on Rizal Street or near the main jetty (Social Media Fake El Nido Tour Operators); At the main pier area and tour operator booths along Calle Hama in El Nido town proper (Tour Add-On Price Inflation).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in El Nido?